-those in exacta (13), quinella (14), and daily-double (15) pools.
-In each set of pool-specific figures, (a) shows observed returns, (b) shows predicted returns, and (c) shows the difference between observed and predicted returns.
-In all figures, expected returns are expressed in terms of the log win odds for the first and second horses chosen.
-(Since finishing order is irrelevant for quinella wagers, we show expected returns in terms of log win odds for the relative longshot and relative favorite.)34
+figures, subfigure (a) shows observed returns, subfigure (b) shows predicted returns, and subfigure (c) shows the difference between observed and predicted returns.
+In all figures, expected returns are shown as a function of log win odds for the first and second horses chosen.
+(Since finishing order is irrelevant for quinella wagers, we show expected returns as a function of log win odds for the relative longshot and relative favorite.)

 For exotic bets, the favorite-longshot bias is severe.
 In expectation, wagering \$1 on two randomly selected horses returns 67 cents in exacta pools, 65 cents in quinella pools, and 68 cents in daily-double pools-incurring far larger losses than the average takeouts of 21, 22, and 20 cents, respectively.
-Predicted returns from our model approximate observed returns in each pool, with average deviations of 5.4 cents for exacta bets, 3.1 cents for quinella bets, and 6.1 cents for daily-double bets.
+Predicted returns from our model approximate observed returns in each pool, with average deviations of 5.7 cents for exacta bets, 1.5 cents for quinella bets, and 6.4 cents for daily-double bets.